-Are OEM Alternators Worth It?
+Are OEM Alternators Better Than Aftermarket?

 Alternators fail for a variety of reasons.
-Sometimes, it's just normal wear to the windings and diodes that eventually causes total failure.
+Sometimes, it's just normal wear to the windings and diodes that eventually cause total failure.
 Sometimes, the bearings inside the alternator can wear out.
 But whatever the cause of failure, alternator replacement isn't optional.

 The question is, what kind of alternator should you buy?
-OEM alternators can often cost considerably more than after-market alternators, and for that reason many people opt for a cheap after-market alternator instead of an OEM replacement.
+OEM alternators can often cost considerably more than after-market alternators, and for that reason, many people opt for a cheap after-market alternator instead of an OEM replacement.
 If you're wondering why cheap alternators are a bad idea - and why you should always buy OEM alternators (new or remanufactured) - read on.

 The Trouble With Cheap Alternators

 After-market alternators are sold as OEM replacements, but most after-market replacements are not at all identical to OEM units.
 From manufacturer to manufacturer, the quality of an after-market alternator will vary greatly.
 The problem is that consumers often can't spot the differences in quality without learning a little bit about how alternators work and why cheap alternators are bad.

 Here's what you need to know about cheap alternators:

 1. Output Wattage Isn't Always Up To Spec.